-- Will undergo formal training to provide them with the knowledge and skills (including online safety) training required to carry out the role.
+- Will undergo formal training to provide them with the knowledge and skills (including online safety, which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training required to carry out the role.
+The training will be updated at least every two years. - ) training required to carry out the role.
 The training will be updated every two years. - Deputies will be trained to the same level as the DSL. - The DSL and any deputies will liaise with the Local Safeguarding Partnership to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings, and take time to read and digest safeguarding bulletins. - In addition, as part of the shortlisting process SBPS will consider carrying out an online search as part of their due diligence on the shortlisted candidates.
 This may help identify any incidents or issues that have happened, and are publicly available online, which the setting might want to explore with the applicant at interview.